delta-io/delta-rs/README.md

 assert df == df2
 ```

-The same table written cal also be loaded using the core rust crate.
+The same table written can also be loaded using the core Rust crate:

 ```rs
 use deltalake::{open_table, DeltaTableError};